How to Handle Angry Customer Calls in a Call Center?

 As an agent, you will come across different kinds of scenarios where you need to respond accordingly while talking with an angry customer.

-You need to speak the right phrases in order not to increase the anger of the customer.
+You need to speak the right phrases in order to handle angry caller in call center.
 Here are some of the scenarios.

 Scenario 1: You have no answer to their query.